|Fishing Rod Holders|

 |This old solid brass unit is a Totem model made by Barco Mfg Co. & was used then when I got it from my uncle about 1965||This type has been around for many years & is a cheap steel somewhat copy of the one shown on the left.|

 Down East ; According to the website, in 1946 Down East Sportscraft http://www.down-east.com/ devised a holder that used the DownEaster name.
 I came across these about mid 1960s.
 In my book they were the forerunner of some we have today.
-It again used a C clamp type base, however this was substantially made.
-The base clamp had 2 pivot bolt locations & shallow Vee notches so the holder could be adjusted depending on the gunnel it was mounted on.
+It again used a C clamp type base, however this was substantially made of a die-cast aluminum type metal.
+The base clamp had 2 pivot bolt locations and shallow Vee notches so the holder could be adjusted depending on the gunnel it was mounted on.
 There are also other bases available.
 Above the clamp was a cup that had internal notches with a clamshell type holder that sat in the cup.
 It could be rotated 45 degrees in any direction.
-In use all you needed to do was lift the rod straight up and the clamshell opened releasing the rod.
-The clamshell is stopped from coming out by a cross-pin.
+In use, all you needed to do was lift the rod straight up and the clamshell opened releasing the rod.
+The clamshell is stopped from coming out by a cross-pin near the bottom.

 |Plath #865 pointing rearward||Plath #865 pointing at a 45 degree||Danielson copy of the Plath|

-Fish On ; Tempress http://www.tempress.com/ started making their Fish On rod holders in 1972, and even before the patent ran out there were knock off copies.
+Fish On ; Tempress http://www.tempress.com/ started making their Fish On rod holders in 1972, and even before the patent ran out, there were knock off copies.
 This method utilizes a base that is either bolted or clamped onto the boat using a splined center hole that receives the holder itself that can be positioned in about 10 degree increments of rotation.
 These are made of a high impact plastic.
 These have the pivot shaft which also has the splines that give you about any rotating position, but at the bottom of this shaft is a notch that matches a small bump in the base which acts as a retainer.
-To install the 2 together you need to rotate the holder 180 degrees so that a bump inside the aligns with the notch, then rotate it back to your desired position, then push ity down into the rotational position notches.
-This provides a positive stop for the upper holder part to not be accidently pulled out.
+To install the 2 together you need to rotate the holder 180 degrees so that a bump inside the aligns with the notch, then rotate it back to your desired position, then push it down into the rotational position notches.
+This provides a positive stop for the upper part of the holder will not be accidently pulled out of the base.

 These Fish-On units have a cut out on the outer end allowing the rod to lay in, but the rear encircles the lower part of the rod handle below the reel.
 The weight of the rod and the line going downward puts enough pressure that the rod will not come out on it's own.
 There is a separate white plastic removable rotating lock ring on the forward end that you can rotate, entrapping the rod until you rotate it back.
-This ring is an option that can be utilized or not.
+This ring is an option that can be utilized or not, some even remove it completely, which is most commonly done.

 The RH photo below was taken off a Pacific Northwest salmon/steelhead guide's boat, here he has chopped of a lot off the front to accommodate various rods AND at the same time make it more readily accessible for his clients who may not have been experienced in the lift up and out method of quickly removing the rod.
 To reduce any sharpness at this cut, he has seared these cut edges with a propane torch, just slightly melting and rounding the cut section.